Alien Nation: Millennium

 Alien Nation: Millennium (original airdate: January 2, 1996) was the third television film produced to continue the story after the cancellation of Alien Nation.

 Millennium was written and directed by Kenneth Johnson.
+The film stars Gary Graham, Eric Pierpoint, Michele Scarabelli and Terri Treas.
+Gary Graham and Eric Pierpoint reprise their roles as police partners Matthew Sikes and George Francisco.

 Plot

 The plot follows human detective Matthew Sikes and his Tenctonese partner George Francisco as they investigate a mind-altering Tenctonese artifact being used to lure followers into a deadly cult.
 The artifact used in this film was the same one from Alien Nation episode Generation to Generation.